2019 Houston Dynamo season

 The Dynamo got off to their best start in club history, winning 6 and drawing 1 in their first 8 league matches.
 However, Houston would lose form as the season progressed.
-The Dynamo were knocked out of the Champions League in the quarter finals to Tigres and fell to Minnesota United at home in the Round of 16 for the US Open Cup, After a 14 game stretch that saw the Dynamo only get 2 wins and 1 draw that included 4-0 and 5-0 defeats to the Portland Timbers and Atlanta United respectively, the Dynamo had fallen down to 9th place in the Western Conference.
+The Dynamo were knocked out of the Champions League in the quarter-finals to Tigres and fell to Minnesota United at home in the Round of 16 for the US Open Cup.
+After a 14-game stretch that saw the Dynamo only get 2 wins and 1 draw that included 4-0 and 5-0 defeats to the Portland Timbers and Atlanta United FC respectively, the Dynamo had fallen down to 9th place in the Western Conference.
 On August 13, Cabrera was fired as head coach.
 Assistant coach Davy Arnaud was promoted to interim head coach.
 Arnaud and the newly acquired Christian Ramirez were able to improve the Dynamo's performances at the end of the season, but not enough to lead them into the playoffs.
 Houston missed the playoffs for the 5th time in 6 years and team captain DaMarcus Beasley retired at the end of the season.